 The two of us were living our lives on opposite sides of the world.
 In Russia, I was forced by my mother and society to abandon my dreams and marry a man.
-Meg was also uncomfortable in her world.
+Meg too was uncomfortable in her world.
 Then we met each other online.

 Meg blew my world to pieces.
 We got to know each other better, and seeing for the first time in my life an example of the woman who lived her life the way she wanted, I myself, started craving that freedom.